ZenBurrito/Phase-1Project/README.md

 ## Overview

-  Using Python libraries such as; pandas, matplotlib, NumPy, and seaborn we conducted an EDA on the film industry.
+  Using Python libraries such as; pandas, matplotlib, NumPy, and seaborn we conducted an EDA on the film industry over the past ten years.
 We used our findings to create recommendations for the Microsoft Studio team, including the relationship of genre and return on investment (ROI), how the season changing affects consumer habits, and which directors have had the most overall success in the market.

 ## Business Problem